 Mile 3.5: Wilson's Way (IV+) is long rapid with a big drop at the bottom is one of the more difficult rapids in the upper gorge.
 It can be scouted and portaged on the right side.

-Mile 4: The Portage Rapid (V) is often portaged due to dangerous rocks and a fairly easy portage on the right.
+Mile 4: The Portage Rapid (V) is often portaged due to dangerous rocks and is a fairly easy portage on the right.

 Mile 5.8: Granite Creek enters on the right signaling the end of the steepest section of the Chetco River.

 Mile 6.6: Taggart's Bar has beautiful flat pools and a rocky shelf on the right side.
+This is a good place to camp.

 Mile 8.3: Box Canyon Creek enters on the left side.
-This is a great side creek to hike up.

 Mile 10: Chetco Bar is a large rock bar on the right hand side that makes a great camp if you don't mind camping on rocks.